 Days 1 - Arrive in Oslo

 Arrive in Oslo and transfer to your hotel.
-Meet your group and tour manager for a 6:30 welcome meeting.
+Meet your group and tour manager for a welcome meeting.
 Take the remainder of the day to get acquainted with this waterside capital before dinner at the hotel.
 Overnight Oslo.
 (D)

 Day 3 - Oslo to Bergen